PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/semantic_segmentation_en.md

 * During model training, PaddleX automatically saves model weight files, with the default path being `output`.
 To specify a different save path, use the `-o Global.output` field in the configuration file.
 * PaddleX abstracts the concepts of dynamic graph weights and static graph weights from you.
 During model training, both dynamic and static graph weights are produced, and static graph weights are used by default for model inference.
-* When training other models, specify the corresponding configuration file.
-The mapping between models and configuration files can be found in the [PaddleX Model List (CPU/GPU)](../../../support_list/models_list_en.md).

-After model training, all outputs are saved in the specified output directory (default is `./output/`), typically including:
+* After model training, all outputs are saved in the specified output directory (default is `./output/`), typically including:

 * `train_result.json`: Training result record file, including whether the training task completed successfully, produced weight metrics, and related file paths.
 * `train.log`: Training log file, recording model metric changes, loss changes, etc.